ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 #### Giving Technical Advice to Friends/Strangers

-After you've had some form of technical leadership on your rØsumØ for a while, you'll likely start to get friends, or friends of friends, reaching out for advice.
+After you've had some form of technical leadership on your résumé for a while, you'll likely start to get friends, or friends of friends, reaching out for advice.
 For the most part, I recommend taking these phone calls, not only because the networking is valuable, but because the questions you are asked may force you to think through and put words to ideas you're subconsciously working on.
 They say teaching others is the best way to really learn something yourself.

 A quick note on advising non-technical founders: you're likely to get approached from time to time by somebody with a self-pro claimed billion-dollar idea.
 It costs very little to take these calls and can be a great way to build some social/relationship capital.
 Be mindful however that brilliant ideas don't themselves make successful businesses.
 Between every great idea and success is a gigantic mountain of execution, and most climbers are not equipped to summit Everest.
 So be very careful about making commitments to someone with a good idea and no climbing gear.